camunda/camunda-docs/docs/guides/getting-started/model-your-first-process.md

 <TabItem value='console'>

-Using the Console Modeler, processes can be designed and deployed, and new instances can be created directly from the console.
+Using the Cloud Modeler, processes can be designed and deployed, and new instances can be created directly from the console.

-You can find all your saved models under the **BPMN Diagrams** tab
+You can find all your saved models under the **Diagrams** tab

 Click **Create New Diagram**.